rust-lang/blog.rust-lang.org/posts/inside-rust/2023-11-09-spec-vision.md

 The specification should cover at least the following areas of Rust's syntax and semantics.
 Some parts may be inherently coupled to specific backends or target implementation techniques (e.g. inline asm).

-* The grammar of Rust, specified via Backus-Naur Form (BMF) or some reasonable extension of BNF.
+* The grammar of Rust, specified via Backus-Naur Form (BNF) or some reasonable extension of BNF.
 * Macro expansion
     * Macro-by-example (`macro_rules`) transcription; Hygiene
     * `cfg` attributes